Compliance Oversight Program

 - Provide technical assistance and leadership on California’s HIPAA compliance

-This page provides state departments (subject to HIPAA) with general information about the Compliance Review Program:
+This page provides state departments (subject to HIPAA) with general information about the Compliance Oversight Program:

 - What is a Compliance Review?